 Drunk driving is the cause of numerous car and truck accidents on Missouri highways.
 Each year hundreds of thousands of people are injured and tens of thousands killed in alcohol-related accidents nationwide.

-Not only do you need to ensure you are not on the road driving drunk, but you need to be aware of your surroundings while driving to ensure that you are not the victim of a drunk driving accident caused by a DUI driver in another vehicle.
+Not only do you need to ensure you are not on the road driving drunk, but you also need to be aware of your surroundings while driving to ensure that you are not the victim of a drunk driving accident caused by a DUI driver in another vehicle.

 The Dangers of Drinking and Driving: We Hold Drunk Drivers Accountable

 According to the CDC, from 2003 to 2012 a total of 3,314 people were killed in Missouri because of a drunk driver.
 Approximately 40% of all driving fatalities are caused by drunk driving.
 These accidents could have been avoided.
 If you, or a family member, were unfortunate enough to be involved in a drunk driving accident, please retain an experienced lawyer immediately.
 The sooner an experienced drunk driving accident attorney gets involved, the better.

 An experienced car accident attorney can work with a toxicology expert to gather evidence from police reports, the scene of the accident and from witnesses.
 At The Hoffmann Law Firm L.L.C., in St. Louis, our car and truck accident lawyer Chris Hoffmann can assist you in obtaining the compensation you need for present and future needs, lost wages, and pain and suffering.

 At The Hoffmann Law Firm, L.L.C., we only handle auto accident claims, and we are very good at our job.
 Drunk driving, whether it results in a car accident or a truck accident, is a tragedy that should have been avoided.
 Let us help you obtain the maximum amount of compensation for your claim.
 While no amount of money will make things right, we can at least help you avoid further complications from your drunk driving accident.